7PAM2015-0105-2023-Group16/Kaggle-Challenge/README.md

 In order to get higher value we tried in our 3rd attempt Gradiant booster model that gave us the value 0.79611 which is much better than previous model.

-We did modified  preprocessing steps and set PCA with number of components=2 and thereafter run trained the model again an dfinally got a better accuracy for predicted values which is 0.79635.
+We modified preprocessing steps and set PCA with number of components=2 and thereafter run the trained model again and finally got a better accuracy for predicted values which is 0.79635.
 This is our best score so far.